-Special Needs at Sea works with Carnival to provide mobility services for thousands of travelers aboard their ships each year!
+Special Needs at Sea provides mobility services for thousands of travelers aboard Carnival Cruise Line ships each year!

 Carnival Cruise Lines is like no other when it comes to delivering fun, memorable and affordable vacations to travelers.
-Onboard their “Fun Ships,” guests are treated to a variety of onboard entertainment, dining and other activity options while the friendly and attentive hallmark staff of Carnival attends to guests’ needs.
-Carnival strives to ensure that guests with special needs are also able to have a relaxing and enjoyable experience.
+Onboard their “Fun Ships,” guests are treated to a variety of onboard entertainment, dining and other activity options while Carnival’s friendly and attentive hallmark staff attend to their needs.
+Carnival strives to ensure that guests with special needs and using motorized scooter rentals are also able to have a relaxing and enjoyable experience.
 As Carnival says, fun for all, all for fun!

-With this mantra in mind, Carnival has made substantial modifications to enable travelers in wheelchairs, electric scooters and other mobility devices move about their ships.
-Carnival offers three types of staterooms: (1) fully accessible, for guests with limited or no mobility and regularly use a wheelchair or motorized scooters; (2) modified cabins, for guests with limited mobility who use a wheelchair or motorized scooter for distance; (3) standard cabins.
+With this mantra in mind, Carnival has made substantial modifications to enable travelers in wheelchairs, power scooter rentals and other mobility devices to move about their ships.
+Carnival Cruise ships have three types of staterooms on their handicap accessible cruises: (1) fully accessible, for guests with limited or no mobility and regularly use a wheelchair or electric wheelchair scooter; (2) modified cabins, for guests with limited mobility who use a wheelchair or electric scooter rental for distance; (3) standard cabins.

 In the fully accessible and modified cabins, the closet rods, shelves, safe and desk are all lowered.
 Also, the bathrooms have grab bars, a fold-down shower seat, and an accessible lavatory.
-Exclusive to the fully accessible cabins, are a widened entry doorway and bathroom doorway, which are both 32" in width.
+Exclusive to the fully accessible cabins, are a widened entry doorway and bathroom doorway, which are both 32″ in width.
 They also have a full turnaround space of approximately 60” x 60” in the cabin and bathroom.
-In the modified cabins, the cabin entry measures approximately 29" while the cabin bathroom entry ranges from 22" to 29".
-Onboard the Carnival Ecstasy and Carnival Fantasy, the bathrooms in the modified cabins have a lip ranging from 3.5" to 8"; the fully accessible cabins have no lips and the modified cabins on the other ships have no lips either.
+In the modified cabins, the cabin entry measures approximately 29″ while the cabin bathroom entry ranges from 22″ to 29″.
+Onboard the Carnival Ecstasy cruise ship and Carnival Fantasy ship, the bathrooms in the modified cabins have a lip ranging from 3.5″ to 8″; the fully accessible cabins have no lips and the modified cabins on the other ships have no lips either.

 Most decks are accessible through automatic doors and all public rooms feature entrances with gradual inclines.
-Carnival also provides accessible dining tables, accessible gaming tables, cruise transfers utilizing wheelchair accessible vehicles, boarding and departure assistance and accessible seating in their theatre.
+Carnival Cruise special needs features also include accessible dining tables, accessible gaming tables, cruise transfers utilizing wheelchair accessible vehicles, boarding and departure assistance and accessible seating in their theatre.